-Building or choosing a hub or system that fully integrates makes operating your smart home considerably easier and more reliable.
+The building or choosing a hub or system that fully integrates makes operating your smart home considerably easier and more reliable.

 A smart home system can save you significantly on energy bills by giving you more control over your electronics and appliances, especially in a country like Australia, where weather conditions can be extreme and unpredictable.

 Aussies are often forced to leave the air conditioning on in the peak of winter, or summer, even when they are not home, to avoid returning to a sweltering or freezing cold home.

 Smart home systems allow you to turn your thermostat on or off remotely and control the blinds, which help regulate temperature, from a remote device like a smartphone, potentially saving some Australians hundreds, if not thousands, in energy bills throughout the year.

 Likewise, a smart home system allows homeowners to control the interior and exterior lighting, which shows up as zones on a smart hub app.
 While leaving a light on does not tend to be the biggest energy waster on an individual budget, lights left on Australia-wide, just like air conditioning, contribute significantly to a community’s carbon footprint.

 The ability to control your garden’s watering system via a smart app or voice command system can also help save on water bills and reduce the wastage of Australia’s most precious resource.